 The magnesium alloy body is weather-sealed and the design, particularly around the grip, is reminiscent of Nikon’s current semi-pro DSLRs.
 At the rear, the Z 6 features a tilting 3.2-inch, 2.1m-dot touchscreen LCD, while the electronic viewfinder features a high-res 3.68M-dot panel.

 The Z 6 can capture up to 12 fps in a burst (AE locked, 12-bit only) and at up to 5.5 fps with continuous AE/AF recording to a single XQD card.
+(Update: Since the release of firmware version 2 in June 2019, the Z 6 camera supports 12 fps with continuous AE/AF.)
 It can also record 8-bit oversampled UHD (4K) video without a crop factor internally (10-bit Log externally over HDMI), and features such aids as focus peaking, zebra patterns, and time code.

 The Z 6 also has a range of wireless connectivity options for stills that includes Wi-Fi and Bluetooth, as well as the ability to connect directly to a computer using a supplied USB-3 cable.

 - Hybrid AF with 273 on-chip phase-detection points

 - In-body 5-axis image stabilization

 - Expeed 6 processor